 Creamy, medium-bodied classic extra virgin olive oils highlight the subtle flavor of fresh cauliflower; a stronger oil will overpower.
 Cauliflower is loaded with macro and micro nutrients, easy to prepare, inexpensive, and the vegetable’s natural pectin make the soup lusciously creamy without dairy, so it’s effortlessly vegan!
 Drizzling the soup with olive oil helps make the fat-soluble nutrients more bio-available, adds panache and flavor.
 This elegant, easy soup is sure to impress.

-- 3 tablespoons Organic Estate EVOO or other classic EVOO (not too strong) olive oil plus more for drizzling
+- 3 tablespoons of your favorite Stonehouse classic EVOO olive oil plus more for drizzling

 - 1 medium onion, sliced thin